rtt/pyirccat/README.md

 ### What?

 pyirccat is a self contained <a href="https://github.com/RJ/irccat">irccat</a> clone written in Python.
-It was primarily developed for use at <a href="http://www.lovestruck.com/">Lovestruck.com</a> which uses IRC extensively.
-Pull requests welcome!
+It was primarily developed for use at <a href="http://www.lovestruck.com/">Lovestruck.com</a> which uses IRC extensively for logging and reporting various things from servers back to IRC.
+Pull requests, comments etc are welcome.

 ### Why?

-First, irccat doesn't support SSL enabled IRC servers, which if your IRC servers are SSL only, is a bit of a problem.
-Second, other irccat clones usually have some dependency on a big external IRC/networking library (twisted, various others) and I just wanted something simple and lightweight which is trivially installed. pyirccat's only external dependency is <a href="">pyOpenSSL</a> (which is fair enough, right?)
+First, irccat doesn't support SSL enabled IRC servers, which if your IRC servers are SSL only presents a bit of a problem.
+Second, other irccat clones usually have some dependency on a big external IRC/networking library (<a href="https://twistedmatrix.com/trac/">twisted</a>, <a href="http://python-irclib.sourceforge.net/">irclib</a> various others) and I just wanted something simple and lightweight which is trivially installed. pyirccat's only external dependency is <a href="https://github.com/pyca/pyopenssl">pyOpenSSL</a> (which is fair enough, right?)

 ### How?